swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 4. Declare that the property should be initialized via `init(projectedValue:)`.
 5. Declare the projected value to be passed to `init(projectedValue:)`.

-Notably, with the syntax above, the type of `$property` and the initial value expression do _not_ necessarily agree with the `Int` type annotation.

 While it is possible that the syntax here could be massaged into something that made a bit more sense, there are enough open questions that the authors would rather see this form receive further, separate consideration.